Skip to main content

 Adjust Storage Capacity

-Administrators can make changes to the storage capacity settings and adjust their Personal Drives to scale automatically based on usage.
+Administrators can make changes to the storage capacity settings, adjust their Personal Drives Autogrow Settings to increase Personal Drive sizes automatically based on usage, and manually increase the volume size of specific Personal Drives.

 Initial Disk Size